Legrandin/pycryptodome/Doc/pycrypt.rst

 Crypto.PublicKey: Public-Key Algorithms
 --------------------------------------------------

-So far, the encryption algorithms described have all been \dfn{private key} ciphers.
+So far, the encryption algorithms described have all been *private key* ciphers.
 The same key is used for both encryption and decryption so all correspondents must know it.
 This poses a problem: you may want encryption to communicate sensitive data over an insecure channel, but how can you tell your correspondent what the key is?
 You